Managing Maintenance

 Understanding Sync Status

-Maintenance records sync with the NexaBus tracking server:
+Maintenance records sync with the NexaBus tracking server in real-time:

-- Failed: Sync failed - click to retry
+- Failed: Error icon indicates sync failed - click to retry (red)

 Pagination